nicatspark/selfpromo2023/src/pages/blog/cool-ai-prompts.md

 heroImage: '/assets/blog/errorhandling.webp'
 ---

-Get a full marketing strategy plan and content with following prompt in ChatGPT.
+Get a full marketing strategy plan with content using following prompt in ChatGPT.

 ```text
 Act as if you were a professional marketer trying to sell the [product name].
 Do the following: